 ‘I found Jessop absolutely riveting, utterly charming, a remarkable performance’ Saturday Review BBC Radio 4.

-Tommy’s film work includes lead roles in award-winning short films: Playing a boxer, a murderer, a fisherman, a football fan and winning several personal BEST ACTOR Awards for Fighter and Down & Out and an HONOURABLE MENTION for Innocence.
+Tommy’s film work includes lead roles in award-winning short films: Playing a boxer, a murderer, a fisherman, a football fan and winning several personal BEST ACTOR Awards for Fighter and Down & Out and BEST ACTOR plus an HONOURABLE MENTION for Innocence.

 ‘Intense and markedly compelling’ UK Film Review

 He also filmed cameo roles in The Damned United and Day of the Flowers.

-On Television Tommy has enjoyed guest or guest lead roles in great TV story lines in Line of Duty series 5 and 6, Casualty, Holby City, Monroe, Doctors, and been featured in several documentaries.
+On Television Tommy has enjoyed guest or guest lead roles in great TV story lines in 4 episodes of Line of Duty (series 5 and 6), Casualty, Holby City, Monroe, Doctors, and been featured in several documentaries.

 On stage Tommy became the first professional actor with Down syndrome to play the title role Hamlet, touring across the south of England from The Minack Theatre in Cornwall to The Rose Theatre in Kingston on Thames.
 Sir Mark Rylance described his delivery of Hamlet’s ‘To be ‘ speech as “phenomenal”.
 ‘Held me spellbound’ Stuart Mills.

 Other Shakespearean and classical roles have included Prospero in The Tempest, Don Pedro in Much Ado About Nothing, Bottom in A Midsummer Night’s Dream, The Mayor in Gogol’s The Government Inspector, Vladimir in Waiting For Godot and M.Paillardin in an adaptation of Feydeau’s The Hotel du Paradis.

 Tommy also enjoyed a scratch comedy improvisation with Sally Phillips at the Orange Tree Theatre in Richmond.

 On BBC Radio 4 Tommy has played lead and guest lead roles in the Afternoon Plays including an episode of Stone with Hugo Speer.
 He played the lead in The Climb opposite Warwick Davies, and had a cameo role in The Archers.